 Works in Progress

-I have several completed picture books and I’m working on my first YA novel (a legal thriller of course!)
+I have several completed picture books and I’m working on a Chapter Book series and my first YA novel (a legal thriller of course!)
 I am actively seeking agent representation.
-Check out my works in progress page for a few of my picture book pitches.
+You can find me on Twitter @rachel_funez.